-You must dilute latex paint in a ratio of 1:4 (1 part thinning compound, 4 parts paint).
-You can also use another formula of 1/2 cup of water to 1 gallon of latex.
+Use the thinning ratio of 1:4 if you want to spray latex paint with a sprayer.
+Use a thinning ratio of 1/2 cup of water to 1 gallon of latex paint if you want to use a paintbrush or roller to apply it.
 So for 2 gallons of paint, you will need 1 cup of water (or 236 milliliters).

-You can dilute latex paint with water because it uses water as its solvent.
-So if you add more water, the solvent amount on the formula increases and its flow gets thinner.
+You can dilute latex paint with water as the paint uses water as its solvent.
+The amount of the solvent will increase if you add water to latex paint, making it thinner.

-You can use also water-based paint thinner to thin it.
-However, you can’t use oil-based or petroleum-distilled paint thinner because they contain oil and will ruin the flow and color shade of the finish.
+Don’t use oil-based or petroleum-distilled paint thinner as it contains oil and will ruin the flow and color shade of the latex paint.